zibhub/GNDMS/installation-guide/index.md

   installed before manually.
 Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`.*

+**Note for data-provider:** *If you come from a release < 0.3.0 you need to change the permissions of the folders located in your `STAGING_AREA_PATH` to 1777.
+Alternatively you can simply delete them, they will be created when the next staging is performed*

 ### Installation and Initial Deployment